- Kieran Darcy, ESPNNewYork.com

 “It was effective,” Thompson admitted.
 “They were getting a lot of easy baskets in the first half, and I thought it slowed them down just a little bit.”

-“We really were tentative, (we) didn’t get it inside,” said UCLA coach Ben Howland.
+“We really were tentative, [we] didn’t get it inside,” UCLA coach Ben Howland said.

-“(In) the second half, their offense really, really cut us up,” said Howland.
+“[In] the second half, their offense really, really cut us up,” Howland said.

-“We knew that he was gonna play,” said Georgetown sophomore swingman Otto Porter.
+“We knew that he was gonna play,” Georgetown sophomore swingman Otto Porter said.
 “We wanted to just kind of keep him contained.”

-Porter, meanwhile, was the best player on the floor Monday night, finishing with a boxscore-busting 18 points, 11 rebounds, five assists, five blocks and three steals.
-Not bad for a guy who missed the team’s last game with concussion symptoms.
+Porter, meanwhile, was the best player on the floor Monday night, finishing with a box-score-busting 18 points, 11 rebounds, 5 assists, 5 blocks and 3 steals.
+Not bad for a guy who missed the team’s previous game with concussion symptoms.

-“We’re a better team with him on the court,” said Thompson, in the understatement of the night.
+“We’re a better team with him on the court,” Thompson said, in the understatement of the night.